Melkior Resources (CVE:MKR) Stock Price Up 22.2% – Here’s What Happened

-Shares of Melkior Resources Inc. (CVE:MKR – Get Free Report) shot up 22.2% during mid-day trading on Wednesday .
+Melkior Resources Inc. (CVE:MKR – Get Free Report)’s share price rose 22.2% during mid-day trading on Wednesday .
 The stock traded as high as C$0.13 and last traded at C$0.11.
-311,600 shares were traded during trading, an increase of 119% from the average session volume of 142,138 shares.
+Approximately 311,600 shares changed hands during trading, an increase of 119% from the average daily volume of 142,138 shares.
 The stock had previously closed at C$0.09.

 Melkior Resources Company Profile